Darshansgit/ParkSpace-EYhackathon/README.md

 # ParkSpace-EYhackathon
-This repository contains code and schematics on the development process of ParkSpace, an RFID integrated parking solution
+This repository contains code and schematics on the development process of ParkSpace, an RFID based parking space solution.

+<h1> Project park